 The HOS Newsletters include information about HOS products, services, and timelines; program updates; self-paced training programs; and other relevant topics, such as sharing of best practices and highlights of recent research.
-HOS Newsletters are circulated semiannually via email, in spring and fall, to MAO contacts and users of HOS technical support.
+HOS Newsletters are circulated semiannually via email, to MAO contacts, users of HOS technical support, and other interested stakeholders.
 HOS Newsletters are also posted on the HOS website.
 If you would like to receive the HOS Newsletters, contact the HOS Information and Technical Support team at hos@hsag.com.